 Disaster Preparedness and Survival Training Course

 Overview

-This 1-day course will teach you the fundamentals of preparing for urban disasters so that you can protect yourself and others.
+Disaster Ready will teach you the fundamentals of preparing for and responding to disasters in populated areas so that you can safeguard your family, assist your community, and take decisive action when it matters most.

 Highlights

-Description of the Level of Physical Difficulty – Easy: This course involves some walking and other activities over short distances at a steady pace over varying terrain that may include off-trail sections, rough spots, unexpected obstacles, and low to steep inclines and declines.
+The physical difficulty of this course is Easy.
+This course involves some walking and other activities over short distances at a steady pace over varying terrain that may include off-trail sections, rough spots, unexpected obstacles, and low to steep inclines and declines.
 This course is conducted in varying weather conditions, including hot, cold, humid, rain, wind, and snow, or a mixed combination.
-This course is best suited for those ready for an active day.
-If you have any questions, or would like some guidance, please don’t hesitate to contact us.
+This course is suited for those in generally good physical condition.

+Disaster Preparedness and Survival Training Course